The Secret Ways (1961)

 the book, one moment in particular sums up how much the filmmakers thumbed their noses at MacLean's sensibilities.

 In the book, Julia has trouble pronouncing Reynolds's full first name, which he insists she use:

 "Michael."
 She said the name slowly, pronouncing it "Meechail."
 "Mike?"

 Meanwhile, while riding in a car in the movie, he turns to her and jauntily declares, "Just call me Mike."

-about Julia, but not noticeably about any grander ideas, whereas the original Reynolds was converted to the
+not noticeably about any grander ideas, whereas the original Reynolds was converted to the freedom-fighters'

 the plot or characters.)

 While most of the other actors comport themselves well, it's hard to say much about them because their